Gluten-Free Chocolate Cupcakes

 Fluffy, fully mixed chocolate buttercream frosting in a glass bowl, ready for piping onto cupcakes.

-Add the milk: Pour in 3 tbsp of milk (use cashew, almond, or coconut milk for dairy-free) and beat until the frosting is smooth, fluffy, and spreadable.
+Add the milk: Pour in 3 tbsp milk (use cashew, almond, or coconut milk for dairy-free) and beat until the frosting is smooth, fluffy, and spreadable.

 Overhead view of chocolate frosting scooped neatly into a piping bag set inside a tall cup for easy filling.